anchore/vunnel/src/vunnel/providers/ubuntu/README.md

 names no base build of is served by both, and the passthrough fills in what the inference has no access to.

+**Both a statement and a snapshot row outrank it, by running first.** The inference is applied last among the five steps that decide a package — after the release's own OSV entries, the VEX statements at any of its tokens, and the frozen snapshot's rows — so it only ever fills a package none of them has an opinion about.
+There is nothing here for it to
-**A statement outranks it.** Where VEX can speak to an inferred package at all it agrees with the inference about 98.5% of the time, so deferring on the rest is consistent rather than a reversal.
-A researched clearance restates the entry as the `"0"` row; a statement that the release never shipped the package means the inference read its omission backwards and the package goes.
-An inferred package carries no `purl` of its own — the Pro entry's names a Pro pocket — so the statement is looked up at the base codename explicitly, or the pass silently does nothing while appearing to work.
+correct: everything else on a package is something Canonical said about it on that release, this alone is concluded from an omission, and running last means a real answer is never something the inference has to be told apart from.
+The one thing it still asks explicitly is whether the release shipped the package at all: an inferred package carries no `purl` of its own — the Pro entry's names a Pro pocket — so a statement that the release never shipped it has to be looked up at the base codename by hand, or the pass silently does nothing while appearing to work.

-**And so does a snapshot row, because what the inference writes is a guess.**
-Everything else on a package is something Canonical said about it on that release; this alone is concluded from an omission.
-So an entry the inference writes is marked `PackageState.inferred`, and the statement and tracker steps that run after it replace a guess they contradict while still never overwriting a fact.
-Without the mark a guess is byte for byte a real entry, those steps can only ask `if state is not None`, and the vendor's own word is dropped for arriving second — which stamps won't-fix over a `needed` the vendor is telling us to expect a fix for, in a state consumers routinely suppress.
-Two limits on the correction: only the first token to speak makes it, since the release's own archive is read before any pocket and the rest are filling silence; and a `released` row is skipped, because it carries a fix version rather than a disposition and the fix-version rule below is what reads it.

 ## USN fix-date overlay